^

 Differential diagnosis

-Differential diagnosis is performed with other forms of hypogonadotropic ovarian hypofunction.
+Differential diagnosis is carried out with other forms of hypogonadotropic ovarian hypofunction.

 Treatment

-Recovery of fertility is carried out with the help of gonadotropins and GnRH agonists:
+Fertility restoration is carried out using gonadotropins and GnRH agonists:

-Menotropins intramuscularly at the same time 75-150 ME.
-1 time per day from the 3rd day of the menstrual cycle until the dominant follicle reaches a diameter of 18 mm or Follitropin alfa subcutaneously at the same time 75-150 IU once a day from the 3rd day of the menstrual cycle until the dominant follicle reaches a diameter of 18 mm
+Menotropins intramuscularly at the same time 75-150 IU.
+1 time per day from the 3rd day of the menstrual cycle until the dominant follicle reaches a diameter of 18 mm or Follitropin alpha subcutaneously at the same time 75-150 IU 1 time per day from the 3rd day of the menstrual cycle until the dominant follicle reaches a diameter of 18 mm

 Triptorelin intramuscularly 3.75 mg once on the 21st day of the menstrual cycle

-Folitropin alfa subcutaneously at the same time 75-150 IU once a day from the 3rd day of the menstrual cycle until the dominant follicle reaches a diameter of 18 mm
+Follitropin alpha subcutaneously at the same time 75-150 ME 1 time per day from the 3rd day of the menstrual cycle until the dominant follicle reaches a diameter of 18 mm

-Chorionic ganadotropin intramuscularly 5000 - 10 000 IU once.
-The adequacy of the dose of menotropins and follitropin alfa is estimated by the dynamics of follicle growth (in norm - 2 mm / day).
-With slow growth of the follicles, the dose increases by 75 ME, with too rapid growth - decreases by 75 ME.
+Chorionic ganadotropin intramuscularly 5000-10 000 IU once.
+The adequacy of the dose of menotropins and follitropin alpha is assessed by the dynamics of follicle growth (normally 2 mm/day).
+With slow follicle growth, the dose is increased by 75 IU, with too rapid growth, it is reduced by 75 IU.

 Evaluation of treatment effectiveness

-The effectiveness of treatment is assessed by the development of menstrual bleeding and restoration of fertility.
+The effectiveness of treatment is assessed by the development of menstrual-like bleeding and restoration of fertility.